 - Commission Communication

-- Video (also available in FR, DE, IT, RO)
+- Video (subtitles available in EN, FR, DE, IT, RO)

 - Factsheet (available in FR, DE, IT, PT, RO)

 In addition the Commission supports EU countries in maintaining or increasing rates of vaccination by:

 - Promoting seasonal flu vaccination to at risk groups.

 - Encouraging EU countries to ensure that all children are immunised

 - Authorising the use of three vaccines against cervical cancer